Haseeb-code1/Netflix-Landing-Page-clone/README.md

-# 📺 Netflix Landing Page Clone – Pakistan Version 🇵🇰
+# 📺 Stream Max Landing Page Clone – Pakistan Version 🇵🇰

-This is a **responsive clone** of the official Netflix landing page, built using **HTML and CSS only**.
+This is a **responsive clone** of the official Stream Max landing page, built using **HTML and CSS only**.
 It replicates the visual structure and style of the homepage, tailored for a Pakistan-based version.

 ---